 Talks at TMAG

-The Tasmanian Museum and Art Gallery is proud to host an ongoing series of free evening and lunchtime talks and lectures to enhance your intellectual life, spark your curiosity and enliven your mind.
+The Tasmanian Museum and Art Gallery is proud to host free evening and lunchtime talks and lectures to enhance your intellectual life, spark your curiosity and enliven your mind.
 These are presented on-site at TMAG by a range of leading organisations.